 Deep in His Own Well

 This statistic of the day showed in Facebook.
-A visitor views a picture for a median of 17 seconds at the Met Museum of Art.
+A visitor views a picture for a median of 17 seconds at the Metropolitan Museum of Art.
 I wouldn’t dispute that, but let me add this flash piece representing the long tail end of that distribution.

 “Honestly,” she said, “you’re impossible!
 Here we are, surrounded by some of the greatest works produced by the Impressionists, and you are still on your high horse.
-‘I can credit him’, as if … can’t you just let go?
+‘I can credit him’, as if you can’t you just let go?
 Experience without criticism?”

 I don’t know how long I stood there.
 In fact, I can’t be sure that I didn’t sit on the divan, get back up, and sit back down.
 I was transported by reveries invoked by the masterpiece, from the earthy commercialism of the Dutch empire and to the bonds to the Academy of Athens.
 Yet it was the image, provoked by Homer, of Achilles mobilized to action on the death of his noble friend, Patroclus, held me tightest.
 My ego tingled as I recalled the connections between philosophy and politics, through Homer, Aristotle, and Alexander the Great.